Buying property in Germany?

 Is the renter pool growing faster than new supply in Germany as of 2026?

-As of early 2026, renter demand in Germany is growing faster than new rental supply, with BBSR estimating the country needs around 320,000 new units per year through 2030 while completions are expected to fall to only 215,000 in 2026.
+As of early 2026, renter demand in Germany is growing faster than new rental supply in most major cities, because the country needs roughly 320,000 new housing units per year according to BBSR while the construction pipeline is delivering far fewer, creating a widening gap that benefits landlords.

-The recent net household formation signal that best represents renter demand in Germany is continued urbanization toward the Top 7 cities, combined with a rising share of single-person households which pushes up total demand for housing units.
+The strongest demand signal in Germany is continued urbanization toward the Top 7 cities combined with a rising share of single-person households, which pushes up the total number of housing units needed even when overall population growth is modest.

-The pace of new completions in Germany is expected to decline further in 2026, with the IW forecasting around 215,000 units, which is nearly 50% below the government's target of 400,000 and ensures supply pressure persists.
+On the supply side, the pace of new completions in Germany is expected to decline further in 2026, with the IW Koln forecasting only about 215,000 units, which is nearly 50% below the government's 400,000-unit target, meaning supply pressure on the rental market will persist for years.

 Sources and methodology: we used structural demand estimates from BBSR, completion forecasts from IW Koln, and permit data from Destatis.
-We also incorporate our own supply-demand modeling.
+We also incorporate our own supply-demand modeling for the German rental market.

 Are days-on-market for rentals falling in Germany as of 2026?

-As of early 2026, the average days-on-market for rentals in Germany is around 24 days in major urban markets, which is shorter than the roughly 28 days seen one year ago, indicating continued tightening.
+As of early 2026, the average days-on-market for rental listings in Germany is around 24 days in major urban markets, which is shorter than the roughly 28 days observed one year ago, indicating that the rental market continues to tighten.

-In the best areas of German cities like Munich's Schwabing or Berlin's Prenzlauer Berg, well-priced one-bedroom apartments can rent within 10 to 15 days, while larger or overpriced units in less popular areas may sit for 40 to 60 days.
+In the best areas of German cities like Munich's Schwabing or Berlin's Prenzlauer Berg, well-priced one-bedroom apartments can rent within a week, while in less sought-after outer districts or smaller cities, landlords may need four to six weeks to find a tenant.

 Are vacancies dropping in the best areas of Germany as of 2026?

-As of early 2026, vacancy rates in the best-performing rental areas of Germany, such as Munich's Schwabing and Maxvorstadt, Berlin's Prenzlauer Berg and Mitte, and Hamburg's Eimsbuttel and Winterhude, remain extremely low at below 1% and are essentially stable at rock-bottom levels.
+As of early 2026, vacancy rates in the best-performing rental areas of Germany, such as Munich's Schwabing and Maxvorstadt, Hamburg's Eimsbuttel and Winterhude, and Berlin's Prenzlauer Berg and Mitte, are already extremely low (often under 1%) and have essentially no room to drop further.

 By the way, we've written a blog article detailing what are the current rent levels in Germany.

-Sources and methodology: we used vacancy-focused research from the CBRE-empirica vacancy index, rental index behavior from the Deutsche Bundesbank, and city-specific data from the Berlin Hyp Housing Market Report 2025.
+Sources and methodology: we used vacancy data from the CBRE-empirica vacancy index, rental pricing behavior from the Deutsche Bundesbank, and city-specific market reports.
+We supplemented these with our own rental market analyses across German cities.

 Am I buying into a tightening market in Germany as of 2026?